Types of Blood Clots

 - Talk to your physician if you are pregnant.
 Medications can pose risks to the fetus.

-- If your blood clot is because of an infection, your physician can be capable of treating the infection and decrease the danger of a clot.
+- If your blood clot is because of an infection, your physician can treat the infection and decrease the risk of a clot.

 - Avoid prolonged sitting.